Cyteon/convoke/README.md

 # convoke
 > Open for name suggestions

-An multiplayer system written in go, using rethinkDB and websockets
+An game server written in go, using rethinkDB and websockets

 ## Features: